rebekahheacock/dwa15-p2/README.md

 	- ~~Whether to include a special symbol (for example, @).~~
 - ~~Retain/display form data entered after clicking submit (don't clear fields)~~
 - ~~Grab some words to use~~
+- Error checking
+	- if radio button isn't selected for # / symbol
+	- limit # of words
 - Sample output
 	- word1-word2-...-wordn#@